Morgan Plus Six

 The Morgan Plus Six is a sports car produced by the Morgan Motor Company from 2019 to 2025.
 It is a two-door roadster with a front-engine, rear-wheel-drive layout that replaced the Morgan Plus 8.

 History

 Launch

 After the Morgan Plus 8 was discontinued in 2018, Morgan presented its successor, the Plus Six, at the 89th Geneva Motor Show in March 2019.
-Compared to the old platform, the Plus Six features a new glued aluminum platform, with the torsional rigidity increased by 100% and the weight of the new basic structure reduced by 100 kg.
+Compared to the old platform, the Plus Six features a new glued aluminium platform, with the torsional rigidity increased by 100% and the weight of the new basic structure reduced by 100 kg.
 The body still sits on an ash wood frame, which has been significantly reinforced compared to the previous series.

-At the launch, the roadster was available in two colors - Emerald and Moonstone.
+At the launch, the roadster was available in two colours - Emerald and Moonstone.